 Once you have spoken to your customers, it’s time to actually listen to them.
 There’s nothing more frustrating than discussing your issues with a business, only to have them ignore you and carry on doing the same thing.
 It’s a good way to lose a loyal customer, and potentially put them off bringing more people your way.

-If you want to know how to make your business a better place for your customers, there’s only one group of people you need to ask.
+If you want to know how to adapt your business to be a better place for your customers, there’s only one group of people you need to ask.

 Business expert, Adèle McLay, gives her advice: